grz0zrg/tinycelfgraphics/README.md

 `strace` is usefull on optimized binary to see any problems with the syscall

-There is also a framebuffer version with GCC output + custom ELF headers merged together to form a small binary.
+There is also a framebuffer version with GCC output + custom ELF headers merged together to form a small binary, it is probably the best of all methods here.

 ## Graphics output